Velocity dispersion of dark matter deficient ultra-diffuse galaxies: A case for modified gravity: Models

 This $f(R)$ model replaces the Ricci scalar ($R$) in the action by a power-law form given as $f_0 R^n$ \cite{Capozziello:2006ph}.
 Solving the equation of motion in the weak-field limit for the spherically symmetric system yields the potential,

 where $G$ is the Newtonian gravitational constant, $r_c$ is the scale radius and $\beta$ is related to the power ($n$) of the model as

 Under the conditions that the gravity is Newtonian on the Solar system scales and the potential converges even at large distances $\beta$ is constrained in the range $0 <\beta< 1$ \cite{Capozziello:2006ph}.
-Additionally, $r_c$ is the scale radius at which the modified gravity takes into effect. \\

-The astrophysical systems such as Spiral and Orion galaxies with this above gravity model can reasonably explain their rotation curves, competitive to the $\Lambda CDM$ explanation \cite{2014IJMPD..2342005S}.
-Similarly, study of RC of LSB galaxies showed that a global value $n=3.5$ or $\beta =0.85$ can sufficiently explain the circular velocities with $r_c$ being a local variable depending on scale of the system \cite{Capozziello:2006ph,Capozziello:2006uv}.
+Additionally, $r_c$ is the scale radius at which the modified gravity takes into effect.
+Thus, the parameter $r_c$ is not universal in nature as it can change with the scale of the problem.
+However, this alternative gravity model still fulfils all the criteria to be a consistent theory.
+For example, on the astrophysical scales the rotation curves of Spiral galaxies are reasonably explained with the above gravity model, competitive to the $\Lambda CDM$ explanation \cite{2014IJMPD..2342005S}.
+Similarly, study of rotation curve of LSB galaxies showed that a global value $n=3.5$ or $\beta =0.85$ can sufficiently explain the circular velocities with $r_c$ being a local variable depending on scale of the system \cite{Capozziello:2006ph,Capozziello:2006uv}.